yuxi-liu-wired/cheela/src/dragonsegg/volcano7.md

 With their enforced rest, the clan was in better shape, and with the example of what happened to stragglers still etched in their minds, there were very few times that the gap opened by the pathbreakers was allowed to fail, and the clan made good time for a few turns.
 But it soon became obvious to Great-Crack that they were in serious trouble.
 At the next break she got out the pebbles that represented the members of the clan, and after discarding the ones that had been killed in the interchange with the attackers, she laid them out in a column.

 She knew that they were still far from Bright's Heaven, for they had just started to get to the "lost feeling" region.
 She made an estimate of how many turns it would take them to reach Bright's Heaven and laid those cluster seeds out in a row.
 She then started to fill in the diagram with seeds representing the pods left.
-There was no question about it&mdash;they were short by many, many pods.
+There was no question about it---they were short by many, many pods.

 She stared at the large empty space in the diagram, and her imaginative brain turned the empty space into empty cheela.
-It was now time&mdash;she would have to risk the chance of another attack and split her forces.
+It was now time---she would have to risk the chance of another attack and split her forces.

 The clan grew restless as the break grew longer while Great-Crack calculated.
 She finally called her warriors together and explained the situation to them.
 Blue-Flow had never really learned why the seeds and pebbles told things to Creat-Crack that he could not see, but he now was very glad that Great-Crack had prevented him from leading the clan off many turns ago.
 With far fewer pods, he would have had them all dead by now.
 But he didn't need pebbles and seeds to tell him that there were not enough pods for them to make it to Bright's Heaven.

 "Blue-Flow," she said, "I want you to lead a hunting party to Bright's Heaven and bring back pods for us."
 She looked down at the diagram and said, "You will only need a Slink's worth of pods to keep you going.
-You are going to arrive very hungry&mdash;but the ripe pods at the end of the journey will make it worthwhile."
+You are going to arrive very hungry---but the ripe pods at the end of the journey will make it worthwhile."

 Blue-Flow and the others in the hunting party emptied out most of their pouches.
 Some of them attempted to leave without taking any pods, preferring to leave them for the hatchlings while making do with bravado, but Great-Crack, trusting in her calculations, made them take their ration of pods.
 The hunting party took off and was rapidly out of sight of the slowly moving clan.